peterhartree/notes/src/people/jonathan-haidt.md

 > if you think about moral reasoning as a skill we humans evolved to further our social agendas–to justify our own actions and to defend the teams we belong to–then things will make a lot more sense…people’s moral arguments [are] mostly post hoc constructions made up on the fly, crafted to advance one or more strategic objectives.

 I find the Haidt/Nietzsche picture compelling on priors.
 How should moral philosophers respond to this?
-One natural response is a greater skepticism towards claims of impartiality or access to universal truths, a greater tendency to ask: who benefits?
+One response is a greater skepticism towards claims of impartiality or access to universal truths, a greater tendency to ask: who benefits?

 > We do moral reasoning not to reconstruct that actual reasons why *we ourselves* came to a judgment; we reason to find the best possible reasons why *somebody else ought to join us* in our judgment.

-Somehow I’ve not yet read The Righteous Mind… I am looking forward to it.
+Somehow I’ve not yet read _The Righteous Mind_… I am looking forward to it.
 Haidt, by way of Joseph Walker, recently asked Peter Singer for his thoughts on “Durkhemian utilitarianism”.
-Quoting from The Righteous Mind:
+Quoting from _The Righteous Mind_:

 > A Durkheimian society at its best would be a stable network composed of many overlapping groups that socialise, reshape and care for individuals who, if left to their own devices, would pursue shallow, carnal and selfish pleasures.
 A Durkheimian society would value self-control over self-expression, duty over rights and loyalty to groups over concerns for out groups. […] Utilitarians since Jeremy Bentham have focused intently on individuals.
 They try to improve the welfare of society by giving individuals what they want.
 But a Durkheimian version of utilitarianism would recognize that human flourishing requires social order and embeddedness.
 It would begin with the premise that social order is extraordinarily precious and difficult to achieve.
 A Durkheimian utilitarianism would be open to the possibility that the binding foundations—Loyalty, Authority, and Sanctity—have a crucial role to play in a good society.
 I think Bentham was right that laws and society should aim as a first approximation to produce the greatest total good.
 I just want Bentham to read Durkheim, to recognise that we are homo duplex (the products of multi-level selection) before he tells any of us or our legislators to go about maximising total good.